 Ronald Klain was White House Ebola Response Coordinator from 2014 to 2015, and currently serves as an External Advisor to the Skoll Global Threats Fund.
 This post has been updated and adopted from the author’s piece, Confronting the Pandemic Threat, published in Democracy Journal (No. 40, Spring 2016).
-He will be speaking about global conflicts at the Aspen Ideas Festival.
+He spoke about global conflicts at the 2017 Aspen Ideas Festival.

 MERS in 2012.
 Ebola in 2014.
 Zika in 2015.
 Yellow Fever in 2016.
 The number, pace, and seriousness of infectious disease threats are accelerating due globalization, economic development, climate change, and more.
 Thus far in the 21st century, the world has avoided a catastrophic pandemic that could quickly take hundreds of thousands of lives.
 But is the world ready for such an event?
 Is the US?